mgualdron/TablePlus/about.md

 title: About
 ---

+TablePlus is a [Chrome](https://www.google.com/chrome/index.html) extension to transform the contents of your clipboard and render markup text usable in [Jira](http://www.atlassian.com/jira).
 There are currently three functions built into TablePlus:

 * Paste Jira Table Markup
 * Paste Jira Transposed Table Markup